Kolyunya/aiotimer/readme.md

 > If you believe some type of duration factory is missing, feel free to submit an issue or a pull request.

 ## Event system
+There are several event handlers that may be configured for a timer through the constructor arguments.

 All event handlers **must** comply with the following API contract.
 Non-compliant event handlers result in undefined behavior.
 * Event handler **must** have either:
     * Zero parameters.